Hindu Adoptions and Maintenance Act, 1956: Application

-Persons who are Muslims, Christians, Parsis or Jews are excluded from this definition.
+Individuals who are Muslims, Christians, Parsis or Jews are excluded from this definition.

 The act does not also apply to adoptions that took place prior to the date of enactment.
-However, it does apply to any marriage that has taken place before or after the Act had come into force and Moreover, if the wife is not a Hindu then the husband is not bound to provide maintenance for her under this Act under modern Hindu Law.
+However, it does apply to any marriage that has taken place before or after the Act had come into force and moreover, if the wife is not a Hindu then the husband is not bound to provide maintenance for her under this Act under modern Hindu Law.